-The Company received a favorable determination letter dated November 3, 2011 which stated that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
-Subsequent to this determination by the IRS, the Plan was amended.
-On January 27, 2014, the Plan filed a request for a determination letter with respect to the qualification of all amendments to the Plan not covered by the most recent IRS determination letter.
-It is not known at this time when a response from the IRS can be expected.
+The Company received a favorable determination letter dated August 12, 2014 which stated that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
+Subsequent to receiving the letter, the Plan was amended.
 Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan's administrator believes the Plan is being operated in compliance with the applicable requirements of the Code and, therefore, believes that the Plan, as amended, is qualified and the related trust is tax-exempt.
+The Plan's administrator believes the Plan, as amended, is being operated in compliance with the applicable requirements of the Code.

-At December 31, 2013, the Plan had no unrecognized tax benefits related to uncertain tax positions.
+At December 31, 2014, the Plan had no unrecognized tax benefits related to uncertain tax positions.
 The Plan recognizes interest related to unrecognized tax benefits in interest expense and recognizes penalties in other expense.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2010.
+The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2011.